jacky168/nengo/docs/contributing.rst

 1. Assign yourself to the PR to let others know you're reviewing it.
 2. Familiarize yourself with the part of the codebase that the PR changes.
-3. Read through the code changes.
+3. Read through the code changes and commit messages.
 4. Test the PR branch.
-5. Make inline comments for minor changes.
+5. Make inline comments.
-6. Make FIXUP commits for other changes.
+6. Make commits for other changes.
 7. Make a final decision on the PR.

-More details on some of these steps below.
+In all of these steps
+we expect reviewers to be respectful, kind, and to focus on the code and not the author of the code.
+We all need high quality feedback to grow as developers, but are demotivated when comments feel personal.
+Keep in mind how your comments may be interpreted by the PR author, especially if the PR author is a new developer.

 Reading code diffs
 ------------------